swimos/swim/swim-system-js/swim-core-js/@swim/uri/README.md

 The `UriFragment` class wraps a URI fragment identifier, giving it a meaningful type, and a consistent set of methods.
 The `UriFragment.undefined` static method returns the singleton undefined `UriFragment` instance.
-The `UriFragment.from` static method returns a cached `UriFragment` instance with the given fragment identifier.
+The `UriFragment.create` static method returns a cached `UriFragment` instance with the given fragment identifier.
 The `UriFragment.parse` static method decodes an encoded URI fragment component.